Licensing off-road vehicles and motorcycles

 Frequently asked questions

 How can I find out if a motorcycle dealer or repair shop is licensed?

-Ask for their Unified Business Identifier (UBI) number and Search business and professional licenses online.
+Ask for their Unified Business Identifier (UBI) number and use our license lookup to see if they're licensed.

 - Repair shops have business licenses.